 But, the case with WordPress.org is entirely different, you will require to update core software manually.
 You have to keep checking the availability of new updates and install them regularly.
 You might as well have to find yourself a host to install the updates, maintain the site and keep check of the website’s security.

 You would also have to perform regular backups on your website.
 For security and backup, you can always install plugins like Vault Press to do the job for you.

 Verdict: WordPress.com turns out to be a winner providing you with a mind-free experience.
 Where all the core and security updates are carried out by the service provider.

 If your main objective is to generate revenue through a website, then WordPress.org would be a better option.
 You will have all the freedom to implement various strategies such as Google AdSense, Affiliate marketing, selling digital goods, etc. to generate income through the website.

 In addition to it, you will be able to manage all of your marketing campaigns easily, through a WordPress dashboard with the help of various advertising plugins.

 Whereas, in WordPress.com, you will find it difficult to implement any monetization strategy to your website, especially in the Free version.
 However, if you move to their business plans or higher, you will get access to some features such as Google AdSense and e-commerce features.

-Even it is true that Nothing is free, there would be some catch associated with it.
-Similarly, in WordPres.com you are offered a Free and seamless experience in return for various ads posted on your blog.
+Even if it is true that Nothing is free, there would be some catches associated with it.
+Similarly, on WordPres.com you are offered a Free and seamless experience in return for various ads posted on your blog.
 No doubt, WordPress.com can be a great option for beginners, but at some point, in time, it is certainly going to irritate your viewers and clients on your website.